 Extension IPM to benefit from $638k in NIFA grant project

-The team led by Joy Landis exemplifies the “integrated” in integrated pest management.
+The MSU IPM team exemplifies the “integrated” in integrated pest management.

 - IPM communications specialist Mallory Fournier will partner with Landis in providing new and experienced growers with access to data and advice tailored to Michigan’s inconsistent growing seasons through MSU Extension’s News.
 The two edit and post nearly 700 articles each year, usually available online on the day the author submits them.
 The authors include over 75 MSU campus and field faculty who produce timely IPM and related articles covering emerging risks like invasive pests and pesticide resistance.

 - MSU Extension’s sustainable agriculture educator Dean Baas will bring IPM information to two audiences less familiar with MSU Extension: Native American farmers and veteran farmers.
 Baas will collaborate with the Intertribal Agriculture Council to bring sustainable agriculture programming to the Great Lakes Intertribal Food Summit.
 Typically, representatives from over 40 tribal nations attend the summit.
 In another collaboration, he will offer IPM training to veterans through the Michigan-based Veterans in Agriculture Network.